intershop/intershop-pwa/docs/guides/customizations.md

 ## Hints

 - The Intershop PWA project is configured to follow consistent formatting rules.
-  For the better overview over relevant changes and less merge efforts it is advised to use these rules during project development as well.
+  For a better overview of relevant changes and less merge efforts it is advised to adhere to these rules during project development as well.
-  For this one needs to configure ones IDE accordingly.
+  For this, one needs to configure one's IDE accordingly.
   The fitting Visual Studio Code configuration is part of the project.
-- The Intershop PWA project configures and contains a set of linting rules that also aim to ensure a consistent code style and are intended to prevent coding patterns that are considered problematic.
+- The Intershop PWA project configures and contains a set of linting rules that also aim to ensure a consistent code style and are intended to prevent any coding patterns that are considered problematic.
-  It is advised to keep these rules satisfied in customer projects as well.
+  It is advised to follow these rules in customer projects as well.
-  If some rules are actually unwanted in a project it is best to disable these configurations but keeping all other checks intact and address any violations.
+  If some rules are actually unwanted in a project, it is best to disable these configurations but to keep all other checks intact and to address any violations.
 - Keep the unit tests running and write new ones.
-  This will also help with ensuring not to break any existing functionality after a migration.
+  This will also help ensuring not to break any existing functionality after a migration.
-- `npm run check` should run through successfully on local development environments after a feature or bugfix or migration is finished.
+- `npm run check` should run through successfully on local development environments after a feature or bugfix or migration has finished.
   This check can be left to a CI pipeline as well but the task should be configured in a way that fits the requirements of the project.

 # Further References